Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us today.

-Thank you, Mark the uh the wittiest writer in the English language.
+The wittiest writer in the English language.

 That's great, but I'm moving on to Arabic.

-It's a growing it's a growing market.
+It's a growing market.

-Great uh great to have you with us, John what's what's on your mind?
+Great to have you with us, John.

 That's right, that's right.

-And the second thing was that um one of history's recent history's most famous lawyers was Fidel Castro.
+And the second thing was that one of history's recent history's most famous lawyers was Fidel Castro.

 That's true.